colorsof/django_real_estate/prompts.md

+great can you make anki cards for these files @core_apps/profiles/pipeline.py, @core_apps/profiles/serializers.py, @.core_apps/common/renderers.py
+@ core_apps/profiles/urls.py, @core_apps/profiles/tasks.py, @core_apps/profiles/views.py
-great can you make anki cards starting from where I asked you to explain how routing and urls work in django.
-When thinking of the questions bear in mind that I use anki for a long period thus the question must make sense independently
+When thinking of the questions bear in mind that I use anki for a long period thus the question  must make sense independently Secondly the answer should not be long.
+Structure questions well so that the answers are less than 50 words if possible less than 20 words.